Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Consistent with readOnlyHint annotation, adds 'Read-only, no side effects,' and details about deterministic behavior, tie-breaking, and output formats.
+The description states 'Read-only, no side effects,' aligning with the readOnlyHint annotation, and adds context about deterministic sorting, tie-breaking, and output format.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.